fbpx

 He also visited Asia, visiting China and the Philippines and taking multiple trips to Thailand, which has become one of his favorite travel destinations.
 Rick also has plans to explore Bali and Jakarta, Indonesia, and Sydney, Australia, in the year to come.

 When he’s not on the road, Rick tries to serve in a volunteer capacity, speaking with other people living with pancreatic cancer.
 It provides support and encouragement to the other person, as well as Rick.
+Rick also found it beneficial to do minimal research when it came to his own condition.

 “Everyone handles things in their own way, but I didn’t delve too deeply into the details or a learn a lot about my particular cancer,” Rick said.
 “I didn’t want to get too technical or detailed so I wasn’t all wrapped up in it all the time.”